Intro to Java Classwork: List Keeper, Part 2

 Add an additional method that sorts the words in the ArrayList

-is ordered accordingly.
+ordered accordingly.
 Within each group of words that has

 the same number of characters, sort those words alphabetically